akshata021/webknot-assignment/README.md

   - Reports are SQL-based for transparency and reproducibility.

-UI designed: A add-on UI is designed with the help of lovable- https://eventful-campus-ui.lovable.app/
+UI designed (not integrated with backend): A add-on UI is designed with the help of lovable- https://eventful-campus-ui.lovable.app/

 Future improvements: